phpsa/laravel-api-controller/README.md

 ```

 - You can automatically update and create related records for most types of relationships.
 Just include the related resource name in your POST or PUT request.
+- Important: if you are using `$defaultFields` and/or `$allowedFields` in your resource, the related resource key from `$mapResources` must also be included in those lists for that related resource to be included.

 For `BelongsToMany` or `MorphToMany` relationships, you can choose the sync strategy.
 By default, this will take an _additive_ strategy.
 That is to say, related records sent will be ADDED to any existing related records.
 On a request-by-request basis, you can opt for a _sync_ strategy which will remove the pivot for any related records not listed in the request.
 Note the actual related record will not be removed, just the pivot entry.